brownfield-bridge/so-what-now-what/issues/02-context-base/GUIDE.md

 A complete walkthrough.
 About 30 minutes to a working base, then 20 minutes a week to keep it.
 No vector database, no platform, no code required.

+## What you'll get

+- A working base you can stand up in about 30 minutes
+- A way to ask real questions and get sourced, cited answers
+- A 20-minute weekly practice that keeps it honest
+- A clonable starter with a worked example inside

 ## What you need

 - An AI you already use: Claude, ChatGPT, Gemini, or Cowork.